dahlia2001/Speak-Up/README.md

-# Speak-Up
+# SPEAKUP

-Simple Android speech therapy app
+A Simple Android application which can help children between 3 - 6 years to play educational games and improve their vocabulary.